Atolmis rubricollis: Life cycle

 The white eggs of the red-necked footman are laid in small groups in crevices in the branches of trees, especially those of old firs.
+The caterpillars feed on lichens growing on the trunks and branches of trees, and can be found between August and October.
 They grow to a length of about 27 mm.
 Their head is black with a bold diagonal white stripe on either side.
 Their main colour is dark greenish grey marbled with cream.
 Each segment bears six tiny reddish yellow warts which bear black hairs.
-The caterpillars feed on lichens growing on the trunks and branches of trees, and can be found between August and October.
 They pupate before winter sets in and overwinter as glossy brownish red pupae, in a loose cocoon buried among moss and leaf litter.
 The moths fly between May and July depending on their location.
 They are mostly nocturnal, being attracted to lights, but also sometimes fly by day.
 Sometimes the moths feed at scabiouses and other flowers, but they usually rest during the day on the long branches of firs overhanging paths in woods, where they may be obtained by beating the branches over a net.